 Even after this Ned still retains a sort of admiration for this 'masterful man'.
 He shakes hands with him at the end of the encounter as they both declare 'war'.
 But any sentimentalism about Strong as the noble gentleman warrior is immediately dispelled as Strong, having shaken Ned's hand, sends a coded telegram to arrange for Ned's arrest in Queensland.
-And it is Strong who hires the anonymous 'burly man of unmistakeably bush appearance, modified both in voice and dress by considerable contact with the towns' to 'start another union against the present one' and to 'bring us evidence criminally implicating' the officials of the unions involved in the shearers' strike.
-(II.7;195-6)
+And it is Strong who hires the anonymous 'burly man of unmistakably bush appearance, modified both in voice and dress by considerable contact with the towns' to 'start another union against the present one' and to 'bring us evidence criminally implicating' the officials of the unions involved in the shearers' strike.
+(195-6)

-Although there is talk about the possibility of armed confrontation between the shearers and the forces of 'law and order' the novel progresses on the level of consciousness-development, not romantic, revolutionary action.
-As Ned approaches the Stratton's house for the first time he thinks 'Here a Mazzini might hide himself and here the malcontents of Sydney might gather in safety to plot and plan for the overthrow of a hateful and hated "law and order".'
-(I.5;47) Revolutionary cells and armed confrontation are part of the novel's aura; they are a potential; they create a dialogue of possibility generated from the novel's concerns.
+Although there is talk about the possibility of armed confrontation between the shearers and the forces of 'law and order' the novel progresses on the level of consciousness development, not romantic, revolutionary action.
+As Ned approaches the Strattons' house for the first time he thinks 'Here a Mazzini might hide himself and here the malcontents of Sydney might gather in safety to plot and plan for the overthrow of a hateful and hated "law and order".
+(47) Revolutionary cells and armed confrontation are part of the novel's aura; they are a potential; they create a dialogue of possibility generated from the novel's concerns.
 Talking of the achievements of socialism, Geisner tells Ned

-'It can only come by the utter sweeping away of competition, and that can only come by the development of the socialistic idea in men's hearts . . .
+'It can only come by the utter sweeping away of competition, and that can only come by the development of the socialist idea in men's hearts....
 Year after year the number of men and women who hold Socialism as a religion is growing.
 And when they are enough you will see this Old Order melt away like a dream and the New Order replace it.
 That which appears so impregnable will pass away in a moment.
-So!'
+So!
 He blew a cloud of smoke and watched it disappear circling upwards.
-(I.11:115-6)
+(115-6)

-The puff of smoke illustrating the classic Marxist spiral ascent suggests the ease of the melting away; but it suggests too the smoke of gunfire.
+The puff of smoke illustrating the classic Marxist spiral ascent suggests the ease of melting away; but it suggests too the smoke of gunfire.
 And when Geisner talks of the role of the unionist, it is in terms of 'drill, organisation, drill'.
-(I.11;117) Looking Backward's industrial army of socialism is in part in the background here; but the preparation for armed confrontation, for revolution, is also implied.
-When Ned says to Strong 'There is war between us' (II.7;200) the marxist class struggle is here consciously defined as class war, not allowed to slip into the non-dynamic 'class conflict'.
+(117) Looking Backwards' industrial army of socialism is in part in the background here; but the preparation for armed confrontation, for revolution, is also implied.
+When Ned says to Strong 'There is war between us' (200) the Marxist class struggle is here consciously defined as class war, not allowed to slip into the non-dynamic 'class conflict.'